-May is Skin Cancer Awareness Month, and the American Academy of Dermatology and Skin Cancer Foundation are reminding people that skin cancer can be preventable, as well as resources for how to keep your skin protected.
+May was Skin Cancer Awareness Month, yet the American Academy of Dermatology and Skin Cancer Foundation remind folks all year that skin cancer can be preventable.
+The foundation also shares resources to keep skin protected.
 Here's how to keep your skin safe this summer.

 Check for skin changes

 Don't wait to make an appointment your dermatologist if you see something on your skin with irregular colors, changing shape, bleeding and itching, and that doesn't resolve itself in two weeks.

 Even if everything is normal, it's still recommended to completely examine your skin every three months.

 Get regular follow-up appointments if you've had skin cancer.

 You are at a higher risk of recurrence if you've had cancer before, so your doctors will want to examine your skin more than once a year.
 When detected and treated early, it can be cured.
 Even melanoma, the deadliest form of skin cancer, has a cure rate of almost 95 percent when it is caught early.

 There are three types of skin cancer that can affect various levels of the skin.
 Basal cell carcinoma occurs on parts of the skin that are exposed to the sun like the face.
 Squamous cell carcinoma is the most common skin cancer in people with darker skin and occurs on the legs or feet.
 This kind can spread to other parts of your body.
 Melanoma is the most aggressive form and is likely to spread.
 It occurs in the pigment cells of skin regardless of sun exposure.